Speedy (film)

 Speedy is a 1928 American silent comedy film starring comedian Harold Lloyd in the eponymous leading role.
-It was Lloyd's last silent film to be released theatrically.
+It was Lloyd's last silent film before he converted to sound production.
+Due to the general public's apathy towards silent films, a sound version was prepared and released in the latter half of 1928.

 The film was written by Albert DeMond (titles), John Grey (story), J.A.
 Howe (story), Lex Neal (story) and Howard Emmett Rogers (story) with uncredited assistance from Al Boasberg and Paul Gerard Smith (dialogue sequences).
-The film was directed by Ted Wilde, the last silent film to be directed by him, and was shot in both Hollywood, and on location in New York City.
+The film was directed by Ted Wilde, the last silent film to be directed by him, and was shot in both Hollywood, and on location in New York City with uncredited assistance from Clyde Bruckman (sound version).

-The film's copyright was renewed, so it will not be in the public domain until January 1, 2024.
+The film's copyright was renewed and it entered the public domain on January 1, 2024.

 Plot

-Everybody in New York City "is in such a hurry that they take Saturday's bath on Friday so they can do Monday's washing on Sunday".
-But in one slower-paced, "old-fashioned corner of the city", Pop Dillon (Burt Woodruff) owns and operates the city's last horse-drawn streetcar.
+Everybody in New York City "is in such a hurry that they take Saturday's bath on Friday so they can do Monday's washing on Sunday."
+But in one slower-paced, "old-fashioned corner of the city," Pop Dillon (Burt Woodruff) owns and operates the city's last horse-drawn streetcar.
 His granddaughter Jane Dillon (Ann Christy) is in love with Harold "Speedy" Swift (Harold Lloyd).

 Speedy, an avid New York Yankees fan, is working at a soda shop.
 As well as doing his work, he takes frequent telephone calls during Yankees games and passes the line scores on to the kitchen staff by arranging food items in a display case (such as doughnuts for zeroes).
 But he loses the job after he is ordered to deliver some flowers and lets someone close a car door on them when he gets distracted by a display of baseball scores in a shop window.

 Streetcar magnate W.S.
 Wilton (Byron Douglas) comes to Pop's home to ask for his price to sell the car line, but Speedy spots a newspaper article and realizes that this is part of a plan to form a streetcar monopoly in the city.
 He surreptitiously raises Pop's written price from $10,000 to $70,000.
 Wilton angrily refuses and threatens to force Pop out instead.

-Speedy is unworried about being unemployed; he is very much used to losing jobs and finding new ones.
+Speedy is unworried about being unemployed, he is very much used to losing jobs and finding new ones.
 He and Jane go to Coney Island, where they greatly enjoy themselves despite various mishaps, such as Speedy ruining his suit jacket by leaning against wet paint.
 On the way home along with a stray dog that decided to follow them, Speedy proposes to Jane, but she will not marry him until her grandfather's affairs are settled.